Modification Date: 2018-05-03 16:30:45

 David Shaner's cone 6 floating blue has been used for many years by thousands of potters.
 However the base (the clear to which the colorants are added) is 50:30:20 Nepheline Syenite:Gerstley Borate:Silica.
-This base has serious issues (including slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues with Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content).
-Almost all users have thus had a love-hate relationship with this recipe.
+It has serious issues (including slurry gelling because of the partially soluble Gerstley Borate and Nepheline Syenite, consistency and supply issues with Gerstley Borate, susceptibility to blistering and higher thermal expansion because of the high feldspar content).
+Almost all users have thus have had a love-hate relationship with the recipe.

-Although more expensive to make that the Alberta Slip Rutile Blue (because of the cobalt), this one produces the rich blue without needing the slow-cooling firing schedule.
+Although more expensive to make than the Alberta Slip Rutile Blue (because of the cobalt), this one produces the rich blue without needing the slow-cooling firing schedule.

-This recipe originally had 80 parts raw Ravenscrag Slip but we have adjusted it to 40:36 (according to instructions at ravenscrag.com).
-Feel free to tune the raw:calcine mix to get the exact slurry properties you want.
-More calcine makes the slurry shrink less, dry faster and more powdery (more raw shrinks more and dries harder).
+This recipe originally had 80 parts raw Ravenscrag powder but we have adjusted it to 40:39 raw:roast (according to instructions at ravenscrag.com).
+Feel free to tune the raw:roast mix to get the exact slurry properties you want.
+More roast makes the slurry shrink less, dry faster and more powdery; more raw makes it shrink more and dry harder.

 GR6-M Ravenscrag Cone 6 Floating Blue on Plainsman M340 buff stoneware.
 This glaze also has this variegated visual character on porcelain.
 Because it has the GR6 base recipe (more information at ravenscrag.com), the slurry has very good working properties in the studio, it is a pleasure to use.
 This is an excellent showcase for the variegating mechanism of rutile.